DualBrain/QB64/community.md

 - [QB64 Forum](https://qb64.boards.net/)

-Please note that the QB64 Forum follows the published [Code of Conduct](conduct.md).
+Please note that the QB64 Forum follows the published [Community Conduct Guidelines](conduct.md).

 Although the following forums aren't specific to QB64, they may be of interest...